BOOKING A CHARTER

 As a company we are doing our best to keep our staff employed and keep the business financially solid.
 In our short but very busy sailing season, charter days are in high demand and we highly recommend trip insurance.
 Trip insurance is fairly cheap and comes in very handy when “life happens”.

-Not rescheduling this season or the following season will result in the forfeiture of the deposit and/or balance payment.
+Not rescheduling this season will result in the forfeiture of the deposit and/or balance payment.

 If you have to reschedule or cancel your charter a second time, your deposit and/or balance will be forfeited.